06kellyjac/docker-nyancat/README.md

 docker run -it --rm --name nyancat 06kellyjac/nyancat:alpine
 ```

-This command will create a docker container named `nyancat` that will remove its self when closed so you don't have to worry about running `docker rm nyancat` or anything.
+These commands create a docker container named `nyancat` that will remove its self when closed so you don't have to worry about running `docker rm nyancat` or anything extra.

-To exit press `Ctrl+C`
+**To exit press `Ctrl+C`**

 # Licence